5 Differences Between Alkaline Water & Reverse Osmosis

 2. Reverse Osmosis removes minerals

-Despite the fact that RO removes to a tiny micron size of 0.0001, this doesn't mean that it necessarily creates the healthiest water.
-The process of RO reduces the total dissolved solids count to 0 but this means that it also strips mineral content out of the water, along with all of the other contaminants.
-Demineralised water is not recommended for consistent human consumption because it can lead to dilution and deficiencies, if your mineral intake from your diet is not sufficient.
-To circumvent this the system would have to remineralise the water which adds another step to the process.
+Although RO removes to a tiny micron size of 0.0001, this does not mean it necessarily creates the healthiest water.
+The process of RO reduces the total dissolved solids count to 0, which also strips mineral content out of the water, along with all the other contaminants.
+Demineralised water is not recommended for consistent human consumption because it can lead to dilution and deficiencies, if your mineral intake from your diet is insufficient.
+To circumvent this, the system would have to remineralise the water, which adds another step to the process.

-An alkaline water filter on the other hand, can enhance the mineral content of drinking water and add electrolytes to allow for better hydration capacity.
-This aids the mineral intake from your diet and can act as a much needed top-up if you are not getting enough minerals from food.
-Your body can absorb minerals quicker from water than it can from food consumption, and therefore makes alkaline water a great way of maintaining mineral and electrolyte balance.
+On the other hand, an alkaline water filter can enhance the mineral content of drinking water and add electrolytes to allow for better hydration capacity.
+This aids mineral intake from your diet and can act as a much-needed top-up if you are not getting enough minerals from food.
+Your body can absorb minerals quicker from water than it can from food consumption, which makes alkaline water a great way of maintaining mineral and electrolyte balance.

 3. Reverse Osmosis wastes a lot of water

-The more water a reverse osmosis system pushes through its system, the more back pressure is created which leads to more water being wasted.
-Due to the pressure that RO needs to apply to remove all dissolved solids, vast amounts of waste water are created carrying all of the removed particles.
+The more water a reverse osmosis system pushes through its system, the more back pressure is created, which leads to more water being wasted.
+Due to the pressure that RO needs to apply to remove all dissolved solids, vast amounts of wastewater are created, carrying all the removed particles.

-Retention rates vary between different makes and models, however it can be as low as 20%.
+Retention rates vary between different makes and models, but they can be as low as 20%.
 This means that if you filter 20 litres of reverse osmosis water, around 80 litres will be flushed down the drain!
-While some new technologies claim to have created zero waste systems, these tend to be very expensive.
+While some new technologies claim to have created zero-waste systems, these tend to be very expensive.

-One of the biggest challenges of our time is avoiding water crises like 'Day Zero' in Chennai, India in 2019 - where the entire city ran out of water.
-This is a huge problem facing the planet and using systems like Reverse Osmosis is far too inefficient.
+One of the biggest challenges of our time is avoiding water crises like 'Day Zero' in Chennai, India, in 2019 when the entire city ran out of water.
+This is a huge problem facing the planet, and using systems like Reverse Osmosis is far too inefficient.

 4. An Alkaline Water Filter isn't huge

-As you can imagine, reverse osmosis systems can be particularly large units that take up a lot of space in your kitchen.
-An alkaline water filter can be small enough to fit in your fridge because it comes in the form of small jug.
-They can also be considerably expensive as well, meaning that an alkaline water filter is a much more economical alternative both in terms of aesthetics and economics :)
+As you can imagine, reverse osmosis systems can be substantial units that take up much space in your kitchen.
+An alkaline water filter can be small enough to fit in your fridge because it comes as a small jug.
+Reverse osmosis systems can also be considerably expensive as well, meaning that an alkaline water filter is a much more economical alternative both in terms of aesthetics and economics.

 5. Reverse Osmosis makes water acidic

-Alkaline water enhances the pH level of your drinking water, in contrast to RO water which makes it more acidic.
-As we've touched on already, RO removes all the minerals but this also has an adverse effect on the pH level.
+Alkaline water enhances the pH level of your drinking water, in contrast to RO water, which makes it more acidic.
+As we've touched on, RO removes all the minerals, but this also adversely affects the pH level.

-An alkaline water filter combines these processes in a way that is more accessible, affordable and sustainable - win, win.
+An alkaline water filter combines these processes in a way that is more accessible, affordable, and sustainable a win-win situation!